seltmann/2017-04-21-ucsb/_episodes/sqldf.md

 - [reference]()
 - [SQLite function reference](https://www.sqlite.org/lang_corefunc.html)

-# What is a relational database?
+# What is a database?

-A relational database is a way to store and manipulate information.
+A database is a way to store and manipulate information.
 Databases are arranged as tables.
 Each table has columns (also known as fields) that describe the data, and rows (also known as records) which contain the data.

 When we are using a spreadsheet, we put formulas into cells to calculate new values based on old ones.
 When we are using a database, we send commands (usually called queries) to a database manager: a program that manipulates the database for us.
 The database manager does whatever lookups and calculations the query specifies, returning the results in a tabular form that we can then use as a starting point for further queries.

+# What is a relational database?

+A database that relates one value in one table to a value in another table.

 # What is SQL?